 Write-Host "User PSS1001 is $status"

-Putting It All Together: A Robust Script
+Putting It All Together: A Safer Script

 These operators are most powerful when combined, allowing me to write safe, readable, and concise scripts.